Nemanja Matić: Later career

-On 14 August 2023, Matić joined Ligue 1 club Rennes on a two-year deal for a reported transfer fee of €3 million.
-Matić played in 13 Ligue 1 games and received 7 yellow cards, incurring 2 yellow-card suspensions.
-Rennes won 2 games that he played in.
-He was left out of the squad after 18 December 2023, with Rennes winning all 5 games from then until his departure.
-However, Matić played in all 6 Europa League group stage games, providing an assist in all three home games as Rennes advanced from their group.
+On 14 August 2023, Matić joined Ligue 1 club Rennes on a two-year contract for a reported transfer fee of €3 million.
+He played in 13 Ligue 1 matches and received seven yellow cards, incurring two yellow card suspensions.
+Rennes won two matches that Matić played in.
+He was left out of the squad after 18 December, with Rennes winning all five matches until his departure.
+However, Matić played in all six Europa League group stage matches, providing an assist in all three home ones as Rennes advanced from their group.

-Lyon

 On 27 January 2024, Matić joined fellow Ligue 1 club Lyon on a two-and-a-half-year contract, for a transfer fee of €2.6 million.
-On 17 May 2025, Matić played in a Ligue 1 game against Angers SCO with a white tape on the sleeve of his jersey covering Ligue 1's anti-homophobia badge.
+On 17 May 2025, Matić played in a Ligue 1 match against Angers SCO with a white tape on the sleeve of his jersey covering Ligue 1's anti-homophobia badge.
 He was given a two-game ban for his action.
 On 14 August 2025, his contract with Lyon was terminated by mutual consent.

-Sassuolo

-On 26 August 2025, Matić signed for newly promoted Serie A side Sassuolo until 2026.
+On 26 August 2025, Matić signed for newly-promoted Serie A club Sassuolo until 2026.

 International career

+Youth and senior debut

 In August 2008, while playing for MFK Košice in Slovak Corgoň Liga, Matić received Slovak citizenship.
-Initially, he expressed an interest in playing for Slovakia internationally, explicitly refusing to play for his country of birth: "They can lure me into the A-team or the U21 [team], but I don't want to [play for Serbia] any more.
+Initially, he expressed an interest in playing for Slovakia at international level, refusing to play for his country of birth: "They can lure me into the A-team or the U21 [team], but I don't want to [play for Serbia] any more.
 I've already decided."

 However, on 11 October 2008, he debuted for the Serbia under-21 team in a match against Denmark.
-After three matches and two goals for the Serbia under-21 squad, he was called up to the senior squad and made his debut in a friendly against Poland on 14 December 2008, in a 1–0 loss.

-He played in the Cyprus International Football Tournament in 2009 where Serbia made it to the final.
+After three matches and two goals for the Serbia under-21 squad, he was called up to the senior team, debuting in a friendly match against Poland on 14 December 2008, in a 1–0 loss.
+Matić played in the Cyprus International Football Tournament in 2009 where Serbia made it to the final.

 Matić took part in the 2009 UEFA Euro Under-21 Championship, where he played 85 minutes in the first group match against Italy in a 0–0 draw.
 Matić, however, injured himself after contact with Italian forward Sebastian Giovinco.
 He broke the fifth metatarsal in his right foot and was forced to undergo surgery.